abengl/ForoHub/README.md

 <img src="src/main/resources/static/messages_background.jpg" alt="animation background of a bubble messages"
 height="250px" >
 </div>
-**ForoHub** is a REST API designed to manage discussion forums through CRUD operations, with support for authentication and authorization.
+<b>ForoHub</b> is a REST API designed to manage discussion forums through CRUD operations, with support for
+authentication and authorization.
 The application is developed with Spring Boot.

 ### Main Features: